-See my best choices for wild bird feeders from the list at the top of the right hand sidebar.
+See my best choices for feeders near the bottom of this page.

 Wild bird feeders will attract a variety of feathered friends when they are filled with an assortment of bird seed suited for their style of feeding.